The grain bag concept

 the grain bag concept

-About 25 years ago, in the beginning of the 80’s, a new method for keeping forage inside large volume sausage-shaped plastic tubes was introduced in the United States.
-As an additional advantage, these airtight polyethylene tubes or bags were also publicized as being well suited to hold whole dry grain besides the customary chopped corn or alfalfa clippings as silage.
-In North America, however, there was little interest in using bags to conserve grain because ample storage space was available, and a policy of support prices for agricultural staples did not encourage grain production surpluses.
+Some 30 years ago, in the beginning of the 80’s, a new method for keeping forage inside large cylinder shaped plastic tubes was introduced in the United States.
+As an additional advantage, besides their main use as storage for chopped corn or alfalfa clippings, these airtight polyethylene tubes or bags were publicized as being well suited for holding whole dry grain.
+In North America there was little interest in using bags to conserve grain because mostly there was sufficient storage availability and besides, a policy of support prices for agricultural staples did not encourage grain production surpluses.

 Now a method has been developed that allows the dual operations of filling and emptying the bags to be performed in the most simple and straightforward way yet devised: the Flexi-Grain Storage system.